 During his time in pharmacy school, Dr. Kabisatpathy was also a leader for community service.
 As an active member of the university’s Kappa Psi Pharmaceutical Fraternity chapter, he helped to donate nearly 5000 pounds of food to the Lowcountry Foodbank over the last 4 years.
 The chapter was awarded the Medical University of South Carolina Gives Back Award for these efforts.

 Dr. Kabisatpathy has also dedicated much of his time to education.
 He has served as an adjunct professor and lab instructor of chemistry at the Citadel Military College of South Carolina as well as a teaching assistant and tutor of organic chemistry at the University of South Carolina.

 “Saswat has been a tremendous asset to our college and his dedication to advancing the profession is unequivocal,” his nomination read.

 In 2012, his various achievements were recognized as he was 1 of 8 pharmacy students selected for the Medical University of South Carolina’s Presidential Scholarship Program, an interprofessional education initiative.

-Dr. Kabisatpathy graduated in May 2014 and will begin his career with Walmart in North Augusta, Georgia.
+Dr. Kabisatpathy graduated in May 2014 and will begin his career with Walmart in North Augusta, South Carolina.

 Megan E. Saunders, PharmD